Sheezus

-Sheezus is the third studio album by English singer Lily Allen.
-It was released on 2 May 2014 by Parlophone.
-The album is Allen's first work since her musical hiatus in 2009, after the release of her second studio album, It's Not Me, It's You (2009).
-In June 2012, Allen announced that she would be returning to music, revealing that she had been recording a new album and that she would be returning to the use of her professional name.
+Sheezus is the third studio album by English singer Lily Allen, released on 2 May 2014 by Parlophone.
+The album was Allen's first work after a five year hiatus since the release of her second studio album, It's Not Me, It's You (2009).
 Sheezus features production from longtime collaborator Greg Kurstin, along with the likes of Shellback, DJ Dahi and Fraser T. Smith.
-Upon release, Sheezus received generally mixed reviews from music critics.
+Upon release, Sheezus received mixed reviews from music critics.
 The album debuted at number one on the UK Albums Chart, becoming Allen's second consecutive number-one album.

 The album was preceded by the release of two singles.
-The lead single "Hard out Here" was released on 17 November 2013 and entered the UK Singles Chart at number nine, giving Allen two simultaneous top-10 singles.
+The lead single "Hard Out Here" was released on 17 November 2013 and entered the UK Singles Chart at number nine, giving Allen two simultaneous top-10 singles.
 "Air Balloon" was released as the second single from the album, peaking at number seven on the UK Singles Chart.